iamhussainrizvi/iamhussainrizvi/README.md

 #### Hope you are having a wonderful day. 🌈

-I am a trained front end web application developer, having hands-on experience developing frontend web applications using technologies as below
+I am a trained front end web application developer, having hands-on experience developing web applications using technologies as below
 - React.js,
 - JavaScript ,